jessicareemeyer/rpi_fishCam/README.md

 I placed the camera, rpi, and everything associated with it in a clear lunch container with a locking lid.
 To allow the DO sensor and temperature sensor to sit in the water, I drilled a hole in the lid of the container and ran the cables through it (I then sealed the hole with marine epoxy).

-The set up was quite boyant so I build platforms out of ABS and PVS pipes and fittings that I filled with pea gravel.
+The set up was quite boyant so I built platforms out of ABS and PVS pipes and fittings that I filled with pea gravel.

 ---